trustmytravel/woocommerce-tmt-gateway/README.md

 add_action( 'woocommerce_tmt_after_successful_payment', 'override_woo', 10, 3 );
 ```

-_*There may be implications with other WooCommerce plugins or functionality if you do this.
-There are also implications to TMT Payment Gateway refund functionality as refunds must be processed in the base currency of the booking._
+<sub>_*There may be implications with other WooCommerce plugins or functionality if you do this.
+There are also implications to TMT Payment Gateway refund functionality as refunds must be processed in the base currency of the booking._</sub>

 ### Action: woocommerce_tmt_after_failed_payment ###
 Whenever a payment attempt fails, this action is available, and has one argument, the order ID, available.